natalieagus/50005/docs/NS/01-network-basics.md

 {:.important}
 With layering, header vs. payload **size** is now <span class="orange-bold">relative</span> to the layer; e.g., the transport layer’s data (header + payload) becomes the network layer’s payload.

+# Summary

+We have learned about network basics in this chapter, both from its nuts and bolt view and service view.

+There are many challenges in maintaining a huge network of devices, they include: operability, sharing, complex interacting component, and scalability.
+We carefully study each challenge and present you with various practical ways to **approach** the challenge: via protocols, TDM, FDM, packet switching, and network layering among many others.
+It is important to appreciate the scale of these challenges and the pros and cons of each proposed solution.

 # Appendix
 ## Connecting Modem, Router, Switches, and End Hosts